 - Give the collection a name, and then match channels to the collection.

-Next, you can add snippets and articles to your collections.
-A snippet is a often called a "canned response."
-Agents can click or drag snippets into the reply box, and then alter the text as needed before sending it.
-An article can contain formatted text.
-Articles are sent as URLs and will take the reader to a separate page.
-Agents cannot change the text of an article.
+Next, you can add snippets to your collections.
+A snippet is a often called a "canned response".
+Agents can select or drag snippets into the reply box, and then alter the text as needed before sending it.

 - To a dd a new snippet, select Add new and choose Snippet.

-For more information about collections, snippets, and articles, see Sparkcentral saved replies.
+For more information about collections and snippets, see Sparkcentral saved replies.